1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 The invention of the printing press in 1450 by Johannes Gutenburg (1398-1468) revolutionized book production and accelerated the spread of culture.
 Prior to 1450, books were produced by hand, making book ownership and literacy expense.
 Although the Bible was the first mass produced book, musical scores quickly ensued, bringing music to the burgeoning merchant class.

-The Roman Catholic Church was still an important patron of the arts, but the Protestant Reformation reduced Church resources and influence.
-Thus, the most significant musical activities shifted to royal courts.
-A typical court employed ten to sixty musicians for entertainment and chapel duties.
-Professional musicians were considered servants by noble patrons, but enjoyed a higher status in Renaissance society than they did during the Middle Ages.
-Now musicians were recognized as creative individuals and signed their works.
+The Roman Catholic Church, once a major patron of the arts, faced reduced resources and influence during the Protestant Reformation.
+Consequently, musical activities shifted to royal courts, which employed ten to sixty musicians for entertainment and chapel duties.
+While considered servants by noble patrons, professional musicians enjoyed a higher status in Renaissance society than during the Middle Ages.
+They were recognized as creative individuals and signed their works.

 Vocabulary

-Renaissance, Humanism, Protestant Reformation, Martin Luther, merchant class, Johannes Gutenburg
+Renaissance, Humanism, Protestant Reformation, Martin Luther, merchant class, sarabanda, Johannes Gutenburg

 index